Microbiology of oxygen minimum zones: Sources of ammonium for anammox bacteria

 Anaerobic ammonium oxidation with nitrite (anammox) is a major pathway of fixed nitrogen removal in the anoxic zones of the open ocean.
 Anammox requires a source of ammonium, which under anoxic conditions could be supplied by the breakdown of sinking organic matter via heterotrophic denitrification.
-However, at many locations where anammox is observed, denitrification rates are small or undetectable.
+However, at many locations where anammox is observed, denitrification rates are low or undetectable.
 Alternative sources of NH_{4}^{+} than denitrification, such as the DNRA, the diffusion and advection from sulfate-reducing sediments, or from microaerobic remineralization at the boundaries of anoxic waters, can supply NH_{4}^{+} to anammox bacterial communities, even though it is not yet clear how much they can influence the process.
 Another source of NH_{4}^{+}, which plays an important role in the N cycle of OMZs by contributing to the decoupling of anammox and denitrification, is the excretion of NH_{4}^{+} by diel vertically migrating animals.
 To escape predation, diel vertical migration (DVM) of zooplankton and micronekton can reach the anoxic layers of the major OMZs of the open ocean, and because animals excrete reduced N mostly as NH_{4}^{+}, they can fuel anammox directly and decouple it from denitrification.
 The downward export of organic matter by migrating zooplankton and micronekton is generally smaller than that of particles at the base of the euphotic zone.
 However, sinking particles are rapidly consumed with depth, and the active transport by migrators can exceed particle remineralization in deeper layers where animals congregate during the daytime.
-As a result, inside anoxic waters the excretion of NH_{4}^{+} by vertically migrating animals could alter the balance between fixed N removal pathways, decoupling anammox and denitrification and enhancing anammox above the values predicted by typical stoichiometry.
+As a result, inside anoxic waters, the excretion of NH_{4}^{+} by vertically migrating animals could alter the balance between fixed N removal pathways, decoupling anammox and denitrification and enhancing anammox above the values predicted by typical stoichiometry.